pumpkineater777/Tinkoff-hackathon/README.md

 ## Get started

 To run this project execute the Dockerfile or app.py.

+By doing this you will host the web-application that calculates the approximated end date of partner's cashback promotion given the needed data.